vvijayan1/imdb_data_on_terminal/Lesson4.md

 ```

 will answer how old is the oldest artist, but not who it is.
 Again this throws very surprising results, some 'crew' members have a birth date as early as in the 1st century and the data does not seem to be incorrect.

+## Review

+What did we learn in this lesson?

+- Aggregating data
+- Extracting basic statistics from the data